Rintarooo/TSP_DRL_PtrNet/README.md

 <br><br>

 ### Inference
-After completing training, set the configuration for inference.
+If training is done, set the configuration for inference.
 Now, you can see how the training process went from the csv files in the `Csv` dir.
 You may use my pre-trained weight `Pt/train20_1113_12_12_step14999_act.pt` which I've trained for 20 nodes'.
 ```bash